telepresenceio/telepresence/docs/tutorials/java.md

 The idea is quite simple, `Telepresence` will start a Docker container on your local machine, remove the running pod for `Foo` and replace it with a two-way proxy to your local docker container.

-If other services in your cluster want to talk to `Foo`, they'll get redirect to your local process.
+If other services in your cluster want to talk to `Foo`, they'll get redirected to your local process.
 If your local process wants to talk to any other services running in your cluster, `Telepresence` will redirect the calls to your cluster.
 It will also maintain all the environment variables defined in your deployment.
-It's magic.
+It's magical.

 In order to run our Java application in a local Docker container, we can simply start a container which has Java and Maven/Gradle installed, mount the source directory to our code, and do a Maven/Gradle build.